-How do audiologists code "normal hearing" results when performing a hearing screening or an audiological evaluation?
+How do audiologists code "normal hearing" results when performing a hearing screening or an audiologic evaluation?

 What code/s should I use for auditory processing (AP) evaluation and treatment?

-An audiologist performing an AP evaluation can code in one of two ways:
+An audiologist performing an AP evaluation can code the procedure in one of two ways:

-The diagnostic code used by SLPs for diagnosing auditory processing disorders is 315.32 (developmental mixed receptive-expressive language disorder, central auditory processing disorder).
+The diagnostic codes used by audiologists for diagnosing central auditory processing disorders is H93.25.(central auditory processing disorder).

 Can procedure codes be billed by units of time?

 Most audiology procedure codes do not have time units assigned to them.
 Therefore, if no time is noted, each code counts as one session.
-These codes are listed in ASHA's "Health Plan Coding and Claims Guide" (available through the ASHA online store, Item #0112486).
-A complete list of the CPT codes for speech-language pathology and audiology services can also be found in the Medicare Fee Schedule or the Superbill for Audiology Practice [PDF].
-For more information, see Timed & Untimed CPT Codes.
+A complete list of the CPT codes for audiology services can also be found in the Medicare Fee Schedule or the superbill template for audiology services.
+For more information, see The Right Time for Billing Codes.

-Can the services provided by a Clinical Fellow (CF) be submitted to a health plan for reimbursement?
+Can the services provided by a 4th year AuD student be submitted to a health plan for reimbursement?